Pocket Gophers

 Understanding how pocket gophers behave helps prevent infestations

-Gophers are solitary, territorial rodents that create extensive burrow systems.
-They eat roots, bulbs, and vegetation pulled underground.
-A single gopher can create 200+ mounds per year and tunnel systems covering 2,000 square feet.
+Gophers are solitary, territorial rodents that build extensive burrow networks.
+They eat roots, bulbs, and vegetation pulled underground from below, and a single gopher can push out 200+ mounds per year across tunnel systems covering 2,000 square feet.
+One animal means one animal's worth of damage, but a vacated territory often gets recolonized from a neighboring lot within a few weeks.

 Pocket Gophers Risks & Dangers